-Investments allocated to domestic and international equity portfolios decreased approximately \$6.3 million and \$3.7 million respectively in 2020 and 2019.
+Investments allocated to domestic and international equity portfolios increased approximately \$135.8 million in 2021 and decreased \$6.3 million in 2020.
 The System does not invest in alternative classes of investments such as hedge funds, venture capital and private equity.
-It also does not have a securities lending program at this time.
-During fiscal years 2020 and 2019, investments allocated to domestic and non-U.S. fixed income increased approximately \$7 million and \$9.8 million, respectively.
+It also does not have a securities lending program.
+During fiscal years 2021 and 2020, investments allocated to domestic and non-U.S. fixed income increased approximately \$2.6 million and \$7 million, respectively.
 These results are attributable to investment results and continuing volatility of global bond markets combined with historically low interest rates and global currency issues during this period.

-The System values its assets at "fair value" as discussed in accounting policies footnote 2(f) (Page 21) to the financial statements.
+The System values its assets at "fair value" as discussed in accounting policies footnote 2(f) (Page 25) to the financial statements.
 Fair value is the value the System expects to receive in a current sale between a willing buyer and a willing seller that are equally motivated; that is, other than a forced or liquidation sale.
-The value of publicly traded securities, stocks and bonds, are determined using the latest quote from national exchanges or pricing services.
-These prices reflect the securities' pricing at the close of business and can be affected by such factors as liquidity, current events and the size of lots being traded.
+The value of publicly traded securities, stocks, and bonds are determined using the latest quote from national exchanges or pricing services.
+These prices reflect the securities' pricing at the close of business and can be affected by such factors as liquidity, current events, and the size of lots being traded.
 Real Estate is valued using appraisal values by approved appraisers who meet professional qualifications.
 The appraisal process involves a significant amount of judgment and estimates.
 As a result, the ultimate value on the sale of the asset may differ from the appraised value.